kisnandor2/egtib-ubbse2016/routes/readme.md

-Templates go in this folder!
+Controllers go in this folder!